livebook-dev/livebook/docs/deployment/docker.md

 metadata:
   name: livebook
 spec:
-  # When deploying Livebook for authoring notebooks to Kubernetes,
+  # When deploying Livebook to author notebooks in the cloud,
   # the number of replicas must be 1, since Livebook considers you
   # will assign one instance per user.
   replicas: 1